waveform80/pibootctl/docs/install.rst

     configuration includes several files.
 In this case, pibootctl needs to know which file it is allowed to re-write, and assume all other files are distribution maintained.
 This is also relative to ``boot_path``.

+``config_template``
+    The template to be used when writing the file specified by ``config_write``.
+By default this is simply "{config}" (the bare substitution marker for the generated configuration lines).
+However, this setting can be used to add headers, footers, or for that matter additional fixed includes or even other configuration settings.

 ``reboot_required``
     The file which should be created in the event that the active boot